 The property located at 711 Third Avenue operates under an operating sub-lease which expires in 2083.
-Under the sub-lease, we are responsible for ground rent payments of \$3.1 million annually through July 2011.
+Under the sub-lease, we are responsible for ground rent payments of \$1.55 million annually through July 2011 on the 50% portion of the fee we do not own.
 The ground rent is reset after July 2011 based on the estimated fair market value of the property.
 We have an option to buy out the sub-lease at a fixed future date.